npm/rfcs/accepted/0000-handling-peer-conflicts.md

 principle of only erroring on cases that the user can reasonably be expected to fix.

-Since the previous behavior in such cases would have been to install _no_ peer dependency in those cases, the current proposal is not any worse than the previous behavior.
+Since the previous behavior (that is, of npm v2 through v6) in such cases would have been to install _no_ peer dependency in those cases, the current proposal is not any worse than the previous behavior.
 By erroring in cases caused by the root project, we guide the npm userbase towards more correct use of `peerDependencies`, thus reducing the occurrence of these cases over time.

 ## Implementation

-Review the `_loadPeerSet`, `_problemEdges`, `_canPlace`, and
+This is implemented in the `_loadPeerSet`, `_problemEdges`, `_canPlace`,
-`_canPlacePeers` methods in `Arborist.buildIdealTree` to ensure that they are detecting the conditions described above, and responding appropriately to the settings of the `force` and `strictPeerDeps` options.
+and `_canPlacePeers` methods in `Arborist.buildIdealTree`, as of npm v7.0.2.